 Research has shown that retinoids can significantly improve early stretch marks by speeding up cell renewal, which stimulates collagen and elastin in the skin.

-Simply fill in the online quiz with your skin concerns and goals and a local doctor will review your answers and create a prescription just for you.
+Simply complete an online consult and a practitioner will create a prescription just for you.

 For those with stretch marks that are more mature, you may want to try laser therapy to help reduce their appearance.